 Most transfer papers are for white and light-colored fabrics.
 However, iron-on transfer papers also come in a version specifically for dark-colored T-shirts.
 For best results, buy the transfer paper specifically designed for the color of fabric you're using.

-Here's just a sampling of the many brands of iron-on transfer paper products available:
+The many brands of iron-on transfer paper products available include:

 - Avery Light T-Shirt Transfers come in a pack of six sheets for use in your inkjet printer.

 - Techni-Print EZP Laser Heat Transfer Paper for Light Fabric is designed for use with color laser printers.

 - Epson Iron-On Cool Peel Transfer Paper comes in packs of 10 letter-size sheets for inkjet printers.

 - PrintWorks White T-Shirt Transfers for Inkjet Printers are for use on white fabrics only, but they deliver photo-quality prints.